aniketpoojari/crack-station-test-harness/README.md

 # CrackStationWrapper

 A test harness for the `CrackStation` assignment in CS 561.
 This test harness is for POC v1 only, so single-character passwords encrypted using SHA-1.
-We plan to expand it to POC v2 and MVP.
+We plan to expand it to POC v2 and MVP

 ## Usage